amiabix/Poseidon_zisk/README.md

 # Poseidon Hasher for ZisK

-A Rust implementation of the Poseidon hash function designed to work with the ZisK zero-knowledge proof system.
+A Rust implementation of the Poseidon hash function designed to work with the ZisK VM.

 ## Overview